IdoBenEzri/Binance-trading-bot/README.md

     Arguments - string "coin" set to a coin name written in this format "BTCUSDT", int "time" which is a timestamp, float "currvalue" presents the current price of the given     coin   in USDT.

-    Method recieving message about a coin price change from method "on_message", and applying User buying algoritm.
+    Method receives a message about a coin price change from method "on_message" and applying User buying algorithm.
-    __This function is not fullfilled, I left it open for any User to develop his own buying algoritm, I recommend you to use the AccountnManager and DatabaseManager Classes to     make the interface with Binance and with your database easier.__
+    __This function is not fullfilled, I left it open for any User to develop his own buying algorithm, I recommend you to use the AccountnManager and DatabaseManager Classes to     make the interface with Binance and with your database easier.__

 - need_to_sell_check(coin,value,msgtime,purchasevalue,purchasetime):

-  Arguments - string "coin" set to a coin name written in this format "BTCUSDT", float "value" presents the current price of the given coin  in USDT. int "msgtime" sets to the     current candlestick open time, float "purchasevalue" presents the buying price of the current trade, int "purchasetime" presentst the buying time.
+  Arguments - string "coin" set to a coin name written in this format "BTCUSDT", float "value" presents the current price of the given coin  in USDT. int "msgtime" sets to the     current candlestick open time, float "purchasevalue" presents the buying price of the current trade, int "purchasetime" presents the buying time.

-  Method recieving message about a coin price change from method "on_message", and applying User sellig algoritm (activated only for coins the user currently trading).
+  Method receives a message about a coin price change from method "on_message", and applying User selling algorithm (activated only for coins the user currently trading).

-   __This function is not fullfilled, I left it open for any User to develop his own selling algoritm, I recommend you to use the AccountnManager and DatabaseManager Classes to       make the interface with Binance and with your database easier.__
+   __This function is not fullfilled, I left it open for any User to develop his own selling algorithm, I recommend you to use the AccountnManager and DatabaseManager Classes to       make the interface with Binance and with your database easier.__

 - start_listen():
    Method use the module websocket, creates a websocket and runs it.